ansilove/ansigo/README.md

 	go build ansigo
 	go install ansigo

+Alternatively, you can download pre-built binaries (32-bit or 64-bit), check the directory corresponding to your operating system.
+Currently, only Windows binaries are available.

 ## License

 AnsiGo is released under the MIT license.
 See `LICENSE` file for details.